tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 67 (DuFr).md

 players: [Seeker, Caulaus, Kenzo, Wellby]
 ---

+## Timeline

+- (DR:: 1748-11-13), on the material plane; **Evening, in the feywild**: Raven and Spirala depart to return to [[Shimmersong]].
+Seeker is reunited with Wellby and Kenzo, who are introduced to Caulaus.
+- (DR:: 1748-11-14)on the material plane; **Evening in the Feywild**: The group leaves for Heartwood Grove to restore Typhinia.
+Encounter harpies, and meet a water nymph.
+At the Heartwood Grove, Seeker restores Typhinia, only to find that she is actually [[Agata]] Dustmother in disguise.
+Defeat [[Agata]]; imprison her in the Heartwood Grove.
+Caulaus volunteers to stay as a guardian until he can make amends to the [[Cloudspinner]].
+- (DR:: 1748-11-15), sunset: Exit the Feywild at Lastlight Falls; see Delwath and Riswynn.

 Our session begins at Lastlight Falls in the fey realm of [[Amberglow]], where [[Seeker]] has come with the aid of [[Caulaus]], [[Raven]], and [[Spirala]], though [[Raven]] and [[Spirala]] have returned to [[Shimmersong]].  [[Kenzo]] is waiting, and [[Wellby]] arrives shortly afterward.
 Lastlight Falls is a place close to the [[Cloudspinner]]'s attention, and the session begins with her [[Cloudspinner#^97cec2|memories]].

 ![[amberglow-lastlight-falls.png|600]]